Feb

 We ask for a suggested contribution of $20.00 to cover the course and materials.

-Sponsored by: Finger Lakes Caregiver Institute at Lifespan and the Ontario County Caregiver Resource Center
+Sponsored by: Finger Lakes Caregiver Institute at Lifespan.

-Funded in part by a grant from the NYS Department of Health, the Monroe and the Ontario County Offices for the Aging, US Administration on Aging & participant contributions.
+Funded in part by a grant from the NYS Department of Health, the Ontario County Office for the Aging, US Administration on Aging & participant contributions.

 View Event →

-Contact Sharon Quill, HIICAP Assistant, at 585-743-1283 with questions or with requests regarding your registration.
+Contact Sharon Quill, HIICAP Assistant, at 585-743-1283 with questions or to request an interpreter or translator.

 View Event →